 3NASA Earth Observatory, “World of Change: Global Temperatures”, 2022, accessed 9 September 2022, earthobservatory.nasa.gov/world-of-change/global-temperatures

 Measuring & Reducing Our Carbon Footprint

-In 2020, Cleveland Clinic emitted 118,408 metric tons of Scope 1 and 294,627 metric tons of scope 2 CO₂e for a total of 413,035 metric tons of CO₂e, a 4% reduction from 2019 and a 23.9% reduction from our 2010 baseline.2 We adjusted our baseline in 2020 to include natural gas and electricity from our Indian River and Martin Health facilities, and steam from Akron General Hospital.
+In 2021, Cleveland Clinic emitted 130,604 metric tons of Scope 1 and 274,848 metric tons of scope 2 CO₂e for a total of 405,452 metric tons of CO₂e, an increase of 1.3% from 2020 and a 25.7% reduction from our 2010 baseline.4 We adjusted our baseline in 2021 to include natural gas and electricity consumption from all of our Florida facilities—including family health centers—and Mercy and Union hospitals.
+Additionally, we adjusted our electricity factor to a weighted average of Emissions & Generation Resource Integrated Database (eGRID) data tied to our locations by state.
 Our Scope 1 emissions, or CO₂e generated from on-site combustion and consumption, include emissions from natural gas, generator fuel, fleet vehicle fuels and anesthesia gases.
-Our Scope 2 emissions, or CO₂e generated from utility providers, includes emissions from purchased electricity.
+Our Scope 2 emissions, or CO₂e generated from utility providers, include emissions from purchased electricity.

 Community Tree Planting